Chris Quigley's Oracy Framework for EYFS to KS3

 What is Tongue Fu Talking®?

-Developed by Chris Quigley Education, Tongue Fu Talking® is a FULLY-RESOURCED, structured and progressive framework for embedding oracy in all curriculum subjects.
-It draws its name from kung fu—not because it involves fighting, but because of what kung fu really means: a disciplined pursuit of mastery through dedicated practice.
-In the same way that martial artists refine their movements, control, and focus, Tongue Fu Talking® helps students master the powerful discipline of spoken communication.
+The name comes from kung fu—not because it is about fighting, but because kung fu means a disciplined pursuit of mastery through dedicated practice.
+In the same way that martial artists refine their movements, control, and focus, Tongue Fu Talking® helps pupils master the disciplined art of spoken communication.

 What's included?

-Your one year subscription includes:
+Your one-year subscription includes:

 Leader Resources:

-- Oracy Framework
+- Oracy Audit Materials

 - Whole School Oracy Policy